 Selling, general and administrative expenses increased by \$2,719,657, or approximately 1,057%, to \$2,977,036 during the three months ended November 30, 2018, compared to \$257,379 for the three months ended November 30, 2017.
 The increase in selling, general, and administrative costs was attributable primarily to the costs associated with the Oasis LLCs, which we acquired effective June 27, 2018.
 The following increases in selling, general, and administrative expenses were associated entirely with the Oasis LLCs: office and facilities expense increased by \$202,499; depreciation and amortization increased by \$76,259; and insurance expense increased by \$38,296.
-The following increases in selling, general, and administrative expenses were attributable primarily to the Oasis LLCs: Professional fees increased by \$780,242; payroll and related costs increased by \$605,393; sales, marketing, and advertising costs increased by \$445,986; stock based compensation increased by \$158,250; taxes and licenses increased by \$109,419; and travel costs increased by \$76,552.
+The following increases in selling, general, and administrative expenses were astroited expenses were attributable primarily to the Oasis LLCs: Professional fees increased by \$780,242; payroll and related costs increased by \$605,393; sales, marketing, and advertising costs increased by \$445,986; stock based compensation increased by \$158,250; taxes and licenses increased by \$109,419; and travel costs increased by \$76,552.
 The addition of the Oasis LLCs caused us to add \$627,834 to payroll and related costs, and \$115,985 to sales, marketing and advertising cost, which contributed to the increase in overall selling, general and administrative costs.
-The increase in stock based compensation was largely related to restricted stock we granted to three of our officers, two of whom work with the Oasis LLCs.
-Although we expect expenses related to fundraising activities to vary depending on our future growth, we expect operational general and administrative expenses to increase in future periods as we implement our business plan and commence operations.
+The increase related to fundraising activities to vary depending on our future growth, we expect operational general and administrative expenses to increase in future periods as we implement our business plan and commence operations.